 By law, the Local Authority must be informed about all private fostering situations.
 The child's parents, private foster carers and anyone else involved in the arrangement or who becomes aware of the arrangement, e.g. guardianship agencies, schools or health professionals are legally required to inform Children's Services.
-Children's Services have a legal duty to make sure all private fostering arrangements are safe for the child.
+Children's Services have a legal duty5 to make sure all private fostering arrangements are safe for the child.
 Once informed of the arrangement, they will check the suitability of private foster carers, make regular visits to the child and ensure advice, help and support is available when needed.
 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement, s/he should raise this with the DSL.
+Where Children's Social Care are not already aware of the circumstances, the DSL should make a referral to them.